-"That's by far a world leader and a dubious world record," he said\\\.
+"That's by far a world leader and a dubious world record." he said\\\.

-Authorities also have less-visible powers relating to data surveillance and data retention that Ananian-Welsh (see above Odd Spot) said were even more worrying.
+Authorities also have less-visible powers relating to data surveillance and data retention that Qld Uni law lecturer Rebecca Ananian-Welsh said were even more worrying.